Jellonator/Bit-Assembly/doc.md

 ```

 ### !include ###
-The `!include [filename]` macro will take load every line of another file into the assembler at its position.
+The `!include [filename]` macro will take every line of another file and load it into the assembler at the position of the macro.
 This is useful for splitting up code into multiple files.